ilorez/shells/README.md

 - **Set user password**: Prompts for a password and confirms it.
 - **Add user to sudo group**: Grants the new user sudo privileges.
 - **Switch to new user**: Switches to the newly created user's account.
-- **Check user creation**: Verifies the user was created successfully.
-- **Prompt for confirmation**: Asks for confirmation before creating the user.
-- **Prompt for sudo password**: Prompts for `sudo` password when adding the user to the sudo group.
-- **Check for existing user**: Ensures the username does not already exist.
-- **Check for root privileges**: Ensures the script is run with root privileges.

 ### Usage: